 Object Number Asset Name Description, Operations Generic Security Properties to be Maintained by the TOE, as long as the TOE is operational 5 User partition resources (AS.USER_PART_RES) User partition resources comprise physical memory space and allocated CPU time for each CPU.
 Resources are assigned according to the SSP.
-This asset can be consumed by subjects. availability Please note, that this asset is managed by the TSF to enforce the SSP.
-6 User partition shape (AS.USER_PART_SHAPE) A user partition shape contains a set of security attributes according to the SSP assigned to a user partition that links its user partition resources and its user partition content.
-A user partition shape contains the following security attributes: a unique partition identity, a flag indicating that the partition is a user partition (i.e. the role for all applications in the partition), and the resource usage data (i.e. here partition resource usage data), SSP enforcement data.
-This asset can be treated and addressed by system applications.
-On behalf of user confidentiality, integrity
+This asset can be consumed by subjects.
+Please note, that this asset is managed by the TSF to enforce the SSP. availability 6 User partition shape (AS.USER_PART_SHAPE) A user partition shape contains a set of security attributes according to the SSP assigned to a user partition that links its user partition resources and its user partition content.
+A user partition shape contains the following security attributes: a unique partition identity, a flag indicating that the partition is a user partition (i.e. the role for all applications confidentiality, integrity